wbnns/portfolio/README.md

 ## About

-Been building a lot lately so I decided to create a tracker / portfolio of the various side projects I'm working on
+Tracker / portfolio of various side projects

 ## Tracker